Table of Contents

 Little Otter is our top choice for couples seeking therapy specifically to address parenting issues.
 The providers on this platform are licensed therapists trained in online child and family therapy.
 In addition to live video sessions, couples can take assessments to track their progress and get access to content curated for their family’s needs.

-Who should consider Little Otter: Little Otter is a great option for couples who specifically need support in their parenting journey.
-It could also be a fit for relationship therapy between a parent and a child.
+Who should consider Little Otter: Little Otter is a great option for couples needing support in their parenting journey.
+It could also be a fit for relationship therapy between a parent and a child, and offers resources for supporting LGBTQ+ children and families.

 Who should consider other options: Since Little Otter is only available in 14 states, you may find therapy isn’t available for you using this platform.
 Additionally, if you are looking for insurance-covered therapy, keep in mind that Little Otter is only in network with Independence Blue Cross, AmeriHealth, and Sana.